 “My…” I hear Suzette mumble under her breath, “I am not sure I have ever seen such religious people before; well, aside from you I suppose.”
 I can’t help but chuckle; I don’t quite think of myself as being “religious,” but then again it’s certainly something of that nature.

-“I guess that’s how you know it’s still quite rural here, in spite of everything.”
+“I guess that’s how you know it’s still a little rural here, in spite of everything.
+To see people so genuinely pious.”

 “The royal family is technically clergy, right?
 Although who knows if it is genuine…”